Why Women Retire With Less Money Than Men

 Greater female longevity also increases the likelihood of widowhood.
 The transition to a single-income household often occurs at advanced ages, when the capacity for financial adjustment is smaller.
 Studies indicate that household income tends to decline significantly after the loss of a spouse, especially when retirement benefits are not fully transferable (Holden & Zick, 2000).

-This phenomenon helps explain why poverty rates are higher among older women, especially those living alone.
+This helps explain why poverty rates are higher among older women, especially those living alone.
 Longevity increases exposure to this risk over time.

 Longevity and Late-Life Risk Decisions